FAQchock full of all kinds of helpful info

 - Sleeping bag liner (for your sleeping bag if you wish)

-- Mattress pad – while we provide an extra thick foam mattress pad, being rested is essential for a great hiking experience and we find that sleep habits are very individualized.
+- Mattress pad – while we provide a mattress pad, being rested is essential for a great hiking experience and we find that sleep habits are very individualized.
 Therefore we recommend bringing your own pad that you know you are comfortable sleeping on, as well as any other sleep items you might want to have (camp pillow, etc).

 - Sunscreen: the sun is very strong in Cusco